Lethunyoka/Lethunyoka/README.md

-- 👋 Hi, I’m @Lethunyoka
+- 👋 Hi, I’m Lethukuthula Nyoka
-- 👀 I’m interested in code and making it come to life through an invention...
+- 👀 I’m interested in code and making it come to life through an invention.
-- 🌱 I’m currently learning javascript and python...
+- 🌱 I’m currently learning microsoft Azure 900 & 400.
-- I am already profificent in c#
-- Currently working on a financial market scanning algorithm.
+- C#
+- Javascript
+- HTML5 & CSS
-- 📫 How to reach me email l3thunyoka@gmail.com...
+- 📫 How to reach me email l3thunyoka@gmail.com

 <!---
 Lethunyoka/Lethunyoka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.